jbampton/tooling-docs/apache-trusted-release/platform.md

 ### Web UI

+Note: this section a flexible outline of what we intend for the UI, and may change during implementation.

 1. Directory Pages
    - PMC directory (_main page_) - excludes podlings and atticked PMCs
    - PMC release directory (also PPMC)